carloscastillom/triviaapi/README.md

-# Full Stack API Final Project
+# Full Stack Trivia API Project

+Academic purpose Project developed by Udacity completed by Carlos Castillo

+the student was asked to modify the back and frontend of a partially developed application.

+Proven use of:
+SQLalchemy - Backend
+Flask - Backend
+Endpoint modification of API - Frontend

-## Full Stack Trivia
+## Full Stack Trivia - Udacity Description

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a  webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.